 It’s an exercise that I picked up from Peter Drucker’s The Effective Executive.
 To me, Drucker is the first and best thinker when it comes to effectiveness for knowledge workers.

 Many of the books, articles, productivity tools, and productivity apps you see these days are all in a way influenced by Drucker, who essentially invented the term personal effectiveness.

-What you will find next is a simple exercise from The Effective Executive (which I modified slightly to make it easier) that you can apply to become more effective yourself.
+What you will find next is a simple exercise from The Effective Executive (which I modified slightly to make it easier) that you can apply to stop wasting time.

 Step 1: Know Thy Time